stealthBS/demo1-repo/AI notes.md

   - Can access [ChatGPT Image Library](https://chatgpt.com/library) to generate any image.
   - Can 'Share chat link' or can share our ChatGPT conversation through link --> so that other people can also able to access it.
   - Can 'Archive chat' or can hide any chat from the main active conversation list or 'Chats' list.
+  - Can create our own 'Customize ChatGPT'.
+  - Can access different ready-made [GPTs](https://chatgpt.com/gpts) by which built by other peoples or organizations.
+  - Can acces [Sora](https://sora.chatgpt.com/) tool by ChatGPT (Plus/Pro only) to generate images & short videos through prompt/text.
   -